mucahitcevik2/mucahitcevik2.github.io/index.md

 *Proceedings of the Global Joint Conference on Industrial Engineering and Its Application Areas (GJCIE)* (2020).
 1. **Predicting the number of reported bugs in a software repository**\
 H. Jahanshahi, M. Cevik, A. Basar\
-*Proceedings of the 33rd Canadian Conference on Artificial Intelligence* (2020)
+*Proceedings of the 33rd Canadian Conference on AI* (2020)
 1. **Using topic modelling to improve prediction of financial report commentary classes**\
 K. El mokhtari, M. Cevik, A. Basar\
-*Proceedings of the 33rd Canadian Conference on Artificial Intelligence*, pages 201-207 (2020)
+*Proceedings of the 33rd Canadian Conference on AI*, pages 201-207 (2020)
 1. **Augmented out-of-sample comparison method for time series forecasting techniques** [[link]](https://link.springer.com/chapter/10.1007/978-3-030-47358-7_30)\
 I. Ilic, B. Gorgulu, M. Cevik\
-*Proceedings of the 33rd Canadian Conference on Artificial Intelligence*, pages 302-308 (2020)
+*Proceedings of the 33rd Canadian Conference on AI*, pages 302-308 (2020)
 1. **Does chronology matter in JIT defect prediction?: A Partial Replication Study** [[link]](https://dl.acm.org/citation.cfm?id=3351449)\
 H. Jahanshahi, D. Jothimani, A. Başar, M. Cevik\
 *Proceedings of the PROMISE'19*, pages 90-99 (2019)